Manufactured-Communities-Management/panorama-js-plugin/README.md

 # @mcmhomes/panorama-viewer

-**@mcmhomes/panorama-viewer** is a React library, made for visualizing the panorama pictures made by the [MCM Panorama UnrealEngine plugin][panorama-ue-plugin].
+**@mcmhomes/panorama-viewer** is an open-source React library, made for visualizing the panorama pictures made by the [MCM Panorama UnrealEngine plugin][panorama-ue-plugin].

 ## Installation